EtiTheSpirit/MCAutoEffect/README.md

 # MCAutoEffect
-A wrapper for Minecraft 1.16.3's Effect type that makes special functionality easy.
+A wrapper for Minecraft 1.16.3's Effect type that makes special cosmetic functionality easy.

 # What does it offer?
 Glad you asked.
 Here's the to-do list: